fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 └── setup.cfg
 ```

-The above structure is essentially a variant of what's known as a [src package layout](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html?highlight=src#using-a-src-layout) - with the `src` directory renamed to `layer`.
+This structure is essentially a variant of what's known as the [src package layout](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html?highlight=src#using-a-src-layout) - with the `src` directory renamed as `layer`.
 For this project I'm using [setuptools](https://github.com/pypa/setuptools/tree/main/setuptools) as the packaging tool, and I'm configuring the package [declaratively](https://setuptools.pypa.io/en/latest/userguide/declarative_config.html) using a `setup.cfg` file.

 Declaring packages in this style requires, per [PEP 621](https://www.python.org/dev/peps/pep-0621/), a tiny bit of boilerplate in the `pyproject.toml` file: